badumbatish/brt.nvim/README.md

 # BRT

 Hi everyone!
-Welcome to my first plugin: BRT (Build, Run, and Test)
+Welcome to my first plugin: BRT (Build, Run, and Test, (and Debug))

 The plugin helps automate/alleviate the process of building, running and testing your code.